-- 9.1 (1) This section and sections 9.2 and 9.3 apply for the purpose of determining whether a person applying for a practising member certificate of registration under section 8 or 9 has the work experience necessary to qualify for the certificate.
+9.1 (1) This section and sections 9.2 and 9.3 apply for the purpose of determining whether a person applying for a practising member certificate of registration under section 8 or 9 has the work experience necessary to qualify for the certificate.
 O. Reg.
 378/01, s.
+1.

-1. - (2) The applicant shall provide sufficient information with respect to his or her work experience to permit an assessment of its nature, quality, duration and currency and, in particular, shall provide, - (a) three referees' reports in accordance with the rules set out in subsections (3), (4) and (5); and - (b) confirmation that at least 12 months, - (i) of the four years of work experience required under subparagraphs 1 i and ii of subsection 8 - (1) have been obtained in Canada or in a Canadian work environment, or the equivalent, or - (ii) of the 10 years of work experience required under subparagraph 1 iii of subsection 8 (1) have been obtained in Canada or in a Canadian work environment, or the equivalent.
+(2) The applicant shall provide sufficient information with respect to his or her work experience to permit an assessment of its nature, quality, duration and currency and, in particular, shall provide,

+(a) three referees' reports in accordance with the rules set out in subsections (3), (4) and (5); and (b) confirmation that at least 12 months,

+(i) of the four years of work experience required under subparagraphs 1 i and ii of subsection 8 (1) have been obtained in Canada or in a Canadian work environment, or the equivalent, or (ii) of the 10 years of work experience required under subparagraph 1 iii of subsection 8 (1) have been obtained in Canada or in a Canadian work environment, or the equivalent.
 O. Reg.
 378/01, s.
+1.

-1. - (3) Two of the three referees' reports shall be provided as set out in either of the following paragraphs: - 1.
-Both reports from persons who,
+(3) Two of the three referees' reports shall be provided as set out in either of the following paragraphs:

+1. Both reports from persons who,
-- i. are registered as either professional geoscientists, professional geologists or professional geophysicists in an association that is a constituent member of the Canadian Council of Professional Geoscientists, or - ii. are registered in a self-regulatory organization of geoscientists outside of Canada that,

-- B. for an application for a certificate received by the Association on or after December 20, 2006, is recognized by the Canadian Council of Professional Geoscientists or is acceptable to the Registration Committee. - 2.
-One report from a person described in paragraph 1 and one report from a professional engineer, - i. who is qualified to practise professional geoscience under an Act that governs the practice of professional engineering and is registered in an association that is a constituent member of the Canadian Council of Professional Engineers, or - ii. who is qualified to practise professional geoscience and is registered in a self-regulatory organization of professional engineers outside of Canada that is recognized by the Canadian Council of Professional Engineers.
+i. are registered as either professional geoscientists, professional geologists or professional geophysicists in an association that is a constituent member of the Canadian Council of Professional Geoscientists, or ii. are registered in a self-regulatory organization of geoscientists outside of Canada that, i. who is qualified to practise professional geoscience under an Act that governs the practice of professional engineering and is registered in an association that is a constituent member of the Canadian Council of Professional Engineers, or ii. who is qualified to practise professional geoscience and is registered in a self-regulatory organization of professional engineers outside of Canada that is recognized by the Canadian Council of Professional Engineers.
 O. Reg.
 378/01, s.
 1; O. Reg.
 573/06, s.
 1.